-Whitewashing in wellness is nothing new to anyone that has been monitoring this $4.2 trillion industry.
+Whitewashing in wellness is nothing new to anyone that has been monitoring this trillion dollar industry.
 For years, countless brands have reconstructed the narrative around health to being synonymous with wealth.
 Access is exclusively granted to those that are fortunate enough to afford treatments, classes, services, and the uniforms that match.
 Gwyneth Paltrow continues to get heat for pioneering the Goop version of wellness (which isn't exactly attainable for most), but she’s not the only person responsible for allowing elite whiteness to thrive in the most sacred of spaces that were once designated for holistic healing.

-This past May, fashion brand Sporty & Rich's founder Emily Oberg found herself in a messy situation over a now-deleted explainer on how to eat healthy on a budget following a grocery shopping guide.
+In May 2020, fashion brand Sporty & Rich's founder Emily Oberg found herself in a messy situation over a now-deleted explainer on how to eat healthy on a budget following a grocery shopping guide.
 The backlash was heavy as followers accused the influencer of being tone-deaf for suggesting that people “stop making excuses” because “being healthy isn’t just for the privileged”—meanwhile showing a glaring lack of awareness about food deserts (areas where there is a lack of access to fresh food) and the realities of living in poverty.
 After promptly removing the controversial post, Oberg issued a public apology that has also since disappeared from the grid, but that didn’t stop opponents from digging into her past and finding old interviews where she made unsavory comments about things like feeling “empty in a good way” from frequent colonics.
-Recent controversy aside, wellness was not originally a part of the lifestyle/fashion brand's core identity when it launched in 2016.
+Controversy aside, wellness was not originally a part of the lifestyle/fashion brand's core identity when it launched in 2016.

-After the controversy, the Wellness Club took a hiatus and then relaunched over on the blog this month with a promise to “let the experts do the talking"—specifically women of color in the space.
+After the controversy, the Wellness Club took a hiatus and then relaunched over on the blog with a promise to “let the experts do the talking"—specifically women of color in the space.
 Oberg asserts that these contributors will be “licensed professionals with certifications in the fields of mental health, naturopathy, skincare, fitness, nutrition and beyond.”
-But now that the brand is pivoting hard toward being a pillar of “good health,” what does that really mean in the current sociopolitical climate, as the planet reckons with a global pandemic and a racial uprising?
+But now that the brand is pivoting hard toward being a pillar of “good health,” what does that really mean in the current sociopolitical climate, as the planet has reckoned with a global pandemic and a racial uprising?

 For many advocates of wellness, their foray into the field began with a personal transformation that expanded into a multi-dimensional journey toward healing.
 For Peace & Quiet co-founder Ashley Lennon, this path began to pave itself after she graduated from high school and sought better solutions for managing stress, poor eating habits, fatigue, and burnout.
 “I immediately made the connection between what I ate and how I felt,” she says.
 “I came across homeopathy to manage health concerns and have been drawn since.”

 Working for a wellness publication in 2017 provided direct exposure to a variety of experts in the space and further cemented Lennon’s education.
-Last year, she and her partner launched Peace & Quiet, a minimalist brand rooted in practicality and authenticity that is embodied through neutral-toned pieces of clothing and accessories.
+In 2019, she and her partner launched Peace & Quiet, a minimalist brand rooted in practicality and authenticity that is embodied through neutral-toned pieces of clothing and accessories.
 This grounding ethos is in sync with Lennon’s approach toward “slow, thoughtful living.”
 She adds, “The mood is always optimistic, soft, and simple.”

 Lennon continues to learn through leaders in the space in addition to other mediums such as articles, journals, books, and podcasts.
 She warns that it’s extremely important to look into the source of the research because “often when you look at various websites for information, it’s sponsored by someone trying to sell something.”
 She adds, “The information is out there.
 And most of it is free.”
 Lennon also encourages people to “become active participants in their own life and check in to ask themselves, ‘What do I need for me to meet myself in this moment?’”